alnassre/ionic-angular-pouchdb-rxjs-todoapp-example/README.md

 ## Next updates

-Other project examples will be created with CouchDB to MongoDB to sync the database online to many devices
+Other project examples will be created with CouchDB or MongoDB to sync the database online to many devices